Controlling conditional expectations by zero-determinant strategies: Examples: the prisoner's dilemma game

 For example, the memory-$n$ strategy

 is a memory-$n$ ZD strategy, which unilaterally enforces

-When $n=1$, this strategy is reduced to Tit-for-Tat (TFT) strategy \citep{PreDys2012}.
+When $n=1$, this strategy is reduced to Tit-for-Tat (TFT) strategy, which unilaterally enforces $\left\langle s_{1} \right\rangle^{*} = \left\langle s_{2} \right\rangle^{*}$ \cite{PreDys2012}.
 Because Eq. (\ref{eq:TFTn}) becomes zero when $\bm{\sigma}^{(-m)}=(2,1)$ for some $m\geq 2$, Eq. (\ref{eq:linear_TFTn}) can be regarded as a fairness condition between two players in the situation where $(2,1)$ was not played in the previous $n-1$ rounds.
-Since the state $(2,1)$ is favorable to player $1$, Eq. (\ref{eq:linear_TFTn}) can be regarded as a fairness condition when player $1$ is in an unfavorable position.
-Therefore, this strategy may be strong, and whether this statement is true or not should be studied in future.
+Since the action profile $(2,1)$ is favorable to player $1$, Eq. (\ref{eq:linear_TFTn}) can be regarded as a fairness condition when player $1$ is in an unfavorable position.
+Therefore, this strategy may be stronger than TFT, and whether this statement is true or not should be studied in future.

 Similarly, a slightly different memory-$n$ strategy

 is also a memory-$n$ ZD strategy, which unilaterally enforces